-If you decide to become an FSA, there you’ll have 10 exams to complete.
+If you decide to become an FSA, then you’ll have 10 exams to complete.
 Here is a list of the exams:

 Plus 3 fellowship exams

 I haven’t included the names of the fellowship exams because the specific ones that you’ll write depend on which fellowship exam track you choose.
 Each track offers a different specialization, such as life insurance and annuities, group insurance, or retirement benefits.
 Don’t worry, you won’t need to choose your track until much later in your career so it’s not something to worry about now.

 Certified Enterprise Risk Actuary

 The alternative to becoming an FSA is to become a CERA.
 An actuary with this designation will have a very strong risk background.
 There are just 7 exams that you’d need to pass in order to obtain this, which is the lowest number of exams of all the different designations I’ve mentioned.

 Many of the exams needed to obtain the CERA designation are the same as those needed to obtain the FSA designation.
 In fact, you can obtain the CERA designation on your way to becoming an FSA.

 Here are the CERA exam requirements: